muneebtk/lappie-ecommerce-Django-MVT/README.md

 <p>
 </p>

->-Developed a feature-rich eCommerce platform using the Django MVT architecture.
+* * Developed a feature-rich eCommerce platform using the Django MVT architecture.
->-Implemented payment gateway integration with Razorpay to enable seamless and secure online transactions.
+* Implemented payment gateway integration with Razorpay to enable seamless and secure online transactions.
->-Integrated Twilio for OTP-based user authentication to enhance account security and ensure seamless user verification.
+* Integrated Twilio for OTP-based user authentication to enhance account security and ensure seamless user verification.
->-Designed and managed product variations (e.g., size, color, and style) to provide a personalized shopping experience.
+* Designed and managed product variations (e.g., size, color, and style) to provide a personalized shopping experience.
->-Built comprehensive user and product management systems for efficient handling of customer accounts, product inventory, and administrative tasks.
+* Built comprehensive user and product management systems for efficient handling of customer accounts, product inventory, and administrative tasks.
->-Added coupon management functionality to support promotional campaigns and improve user engagement.
+* Added coupon management functionality to support promotional campaigns and improve user engagement.